 Scholarships & Financial Aid

 All forms of financial aid are intended primarily to underwrite the education of the student.
 They may take into account financial need, or instead, be merit-based.
-Scholarships and financial aid are available for qualified undergraduate music students both from the university and, separately, from the Glenn Korff School of Music.
+Scholarships and financial aid are available for qualified undergraduate music students from the university and, separately, from the Hixson-Lied College of Fine and Performing Arts, and from the Glenn Korff School of Music.

 Financial Help From the University